 It's simple; we want to reduce the public health impact of our products.

 We know tobacco products pose real and serious health risks and the only way to avoid these risks is not to use them.
-But many adults choose to smoke, so the Group’s top priority continues to be working towards reducing these risks and making available a range of less risky tobacco and nicotine-based alternatives.
+But many adults choose to smoke, so we are committed to researching, developing and commercialising less risky alternatives to regular cigarettes.
+And our ambition is to lead the Next Generation Products category worldwide.

 In the world of public health, harm reduction is about developing policies to try and minimise the negative health impact of a risky activity without stopping it entirely.